Belém Palace and a monument to the Portuguese viceroy of India

 How to Get to Belém Palace and the Presidency Museum

 Belém Palace is just a few feet from the Belém train station.
 The fastest way to get there is taking the train that departs from Cais do Sodré Station to Cascais every 20 minutes.
 It stops in Belém in just 7 minutes.
-Alternatively, you can hop on tram 15 or 18, or bus 714 or 727 (the trams and the buses are much slower and usually packed, so the train is the faster and more comfortable option).
+Alternatively, you can hop on tram 15 or buses 714 and 727 (the tram and the buses are much slower and usually packed, so the train is the faster and more comfortable option).

-You may ride the train, the trams and the buses (as well as the city’s metro and funiculars) for free with the Lisboa Card.
+You may ride the train, the tram and the buses (as well as the city’s metro and funiculars) for free with the Lisboa Card.

 Praça Afonso de Albuquerque, Belém